Great Service (Byrd): Analysis

 Unlike much of Byrd's sacred music, the Great Service was not printed in Byrd's lifetime, and its survival is mainly owed to incomplete sets of church choir part-books, as well as three contemporary organ parts.
-By collating several manuscripts, scholars have assembled a virtually complete text, though the first Contravtenor Decani part from the Venite is still lacking.
+By collating several manuscripts, scholars have assembled a virtually complete text, though the first Contratenor Decani part from the Venite is still lacking.